perses/perses/docs/datasource.md

 #### How an SQL datasource could look like

 This is just an example what an SQL datasource could look like.
-This is just to be sure our datasource model can squale.
+This is just to be sure our datasource model can scale.

 ```typescript
 interface SQLDatasourceSpec {